Alex Call Player Props: Nationals vs. Phillies

-The Washington Nationals and Alex Call, who went 2-for-3 with an RBI last time out, take on Matt Strahm and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.
+Alex Call -- hitting .188 with a double, six walks and three RBI in his past 10 games -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Ranger Suarez on the hill, on June 4 at 1:35 PM ET.

-In his last appearance, he strung together two hits (going 2-for-3 with an RBI) against the Phillies.
+In his last game he had a hitless showing (0-for-2) against the Phillies.

 Alex Call Game Info & Props vs. the Phillies